-A Thought: Pillar III Disclosures of Basel II Framework appear to be the right attempt in this direction, which would need improvement over a period of time to meet the 'User Test' norms.
-To sustain the spirit behind these guidelines, the Banks have to be honest and transparent in making true and fair additional Disclosures.

-k) From Group Perspective

-Basel Frameworks envisage that financial group entities of a Bank (except Insurance entities, which have a different Risk profile that of the financial entities and probably, are outside the scope of Basel Framework) also function on sound lines as that of the Parent Bank.
-Any adverse movement in the group entities would adversely affect the Parent and at times, can be fatal enough to wipe out the Parent itself.
-On the same analogy, many a Regulator across the Globe have mandated that Banks will have to migrate to Basel Frameworks, both at Whole Bank (Solo) level and at the Consolidated (Group) level as well.
-This would ensure the Business and Growth prospects of the Banks and their Group entities as well.
+A Thought : Pillar III Disclosures of Basel II Framework appear to be the right attempt in this direction, 218 which would need improvement over a period of time to meet the 'User Test' norms.
+To sustain the f) From 219 Technology & MIS Perspective Basel Frameworks envisage that Banks develop robust MIS to meet with the 220 stringent standards of Basel k) From Group Perspective Basel Frameworks envisage that financial group entities 221 of a Bank (except Insurance entities, which have a different Risk profile that of the financial entities and probably, 222 are outside the scope of Basel Framework) also function on sound lines as that of the Parent Bank.
+Any adverse 223 movement in the group entities would adversely affect the Parent and at times, can be fatal enough to wipe out 224 the Parent itself.
+On the same analogy, many a Regulator across the Globe have mandated that Banks will have 225 to migrate to Basel Frameworks, both at Whole Bank (Solo) level and at the Consolidated (Group) level as well.
+226 This would ensure the Business and Growth prospects of the Banks and their Group entities as well.
+227

-A Thought: The Group concept of Basel Frameworks may lead to an anomalous situation, where Group-controlled NBFCs may have to adhere to Basel Frameworks, whereas independent NBFCs need not comply with the Framework.
+A Thought : The Group concept of Basel Frameworks may lead to an anomalous situation, where Groupcontrolled NBFCs may have to adhere to Basel Frameworks, whereas independent NBFCs need not comply with the Framework.
 This is a serious issue requiring immediate remedial action by the Regulators concerned.

-I) From Economic Perspective
+19 l) From Economic Perspective